 Please do not hesitate to contact your professor through email at nsanders@yorku.ca.
 Correspondence is reviewed daily (Mon-Fri) before 9am; therefore, you will receive a response within 24-48 hours.
 If your inquiry is urgent, please mark "Urgent" in the subject line.
-Given there are several sections of this course, all student correspondence should include your course and section number: 4070 A

 - Your professor will arrive early and remain after class for individual consultations.
 In addition, office hours are held by request.
-Individual appointments should be requested through email and may be held in person, by phone or through Zoom. - Students will participate with each other in class and throughout the course and through Discussion Forums (details in the "Assignments" document) - Important course information will be shared through eclass "Course Announcements".
+Individual appointments should be requested through email and may be held by phone or through Zoom. - Students will participate with each other when we do meet in a class meeting format and online through Discussion Forums (details in the "Assignments" document) - Important course information will be shared through eclass "Course Announcements".
 Students are expected to monitor Course Announcements.